syncfusion-content/blazor-docs/blazor/file-upload/getting-started-with-web-app.md

 ---
 layout: post
-title: Getting Started with Web App for Blazor File Upload Component | Syncfusion
+title: Getting Started for Syncfusion Blazor File Upload Component in WebApp
 description: Checkout and learn about the documentation for getting started with Blazor File Upload Component in Blazor Web App.
 platform: Blazor
 component: File Upload